HHS/ckanext-datajson/README.md

 ckanext-datajson
 ================

-A CKAN extension to generate the /data.json file and to harvest data sources from a remote /data.json file according to the U.S. Project Open Data metadata specification (http://project-open-data.github.io/).
+A CKAN extension containinig plugins ``datajson`` and ``datajson_export``.
+First is used by http://catalog.data.gov/ to harvest data sources from a remote /data.json file according to the U.S. Project Open Data metadata specification (https://project-open-data.cio.gov/).

-This plugin creates a new view at /data.json (or other configurable path) that outputs the contents of the data catalog in the Project Open Data JSON metadata format.
+Plugin ``datajson_export`` creates a new view at /data.json (or other configurable path) that outputs the contents of the data catalog in the Project Open Data JSON metadata format.
 It also creates a view at /data.jsonld which outputs the same in JSON-LD format.

-The plugin also provides a harvester to import datasets from other remote /data.json files.
+Plugin ``datajson`` provides a harvester to import datasets from other remote /data.json files.
 See below for setup instructions.

 And the plugin also provides a new view to validate /data.json files at http://ckanhostname/pod/validate.

-This module assumes metadata is stored in CKAN in the way we do it on http://hub.healthdata.gov.
-If you're storing metadata under different key names, you'll have to revise ckanext/datajson/plugin.py accordingly.

 Installation
 ------------